 About Morgan Lloyd, LCSW

-As a clinical social worker and psychotherapist to the Oakland and East Bay area Morgan has training and experience to work with a variety of complaints.
+As a clinical social worker and psychotherapist to the Walnut Creek and East Bay area Morgan has training and experience to work with a variety of complaints.
 She is especially fond of working with Addictions, Social Justice, Trauma and Abuse, and helping people identify and heal unhealthy life Relationships

 With a decade of experience in the helping profession Including being a court appointed special advocate for youth as well as a supervisor and trainer for new mental health clinicians Morgan brings passion, warmth, humor, enthusiasm and breadth of experience to her work as a Licensed Clinical Social Worker.

 Morgan is constantly engaged in trainings and consultations in the Bay Area on the latest research in trauma theory, attachment, addictions, and therapeutic interventions in order to provide the best possible services to her clients.

 While Morgan enjoys working with depression, anxiety and addictions and helping people develop the tools and confidence to make difficult changes she also works from a relationship perspective believing every relationship affects and shapes our happiness.
 She is honored to walk with clients on their journey to identifying and healing unhealthy relationships.